ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/05-event-driven-programming.md

 * New GUI elements ("Cancel", "Delete" and tree element): 5%
 * Tree element displays order items correctly: 5%
-* "Save" buttons work properly for all items: 30%
+* "Save" buttons work properly for all items: 25%
 * "Cancel" buttons work properly for all items: 5%
-* "Edit" button works properly for all items: 30%
+* "Edit" button works properly for all items: 25%
 * "Delete" button works properly for all items: 5%
 * Unit Tests: 20%
+* Updated UML Diagram: 10%

 The following deductions apply: